VTUL/InstallScripts/provision/roles/ffmpeg/README.md

-Java8
+FFmpeg
 =========

-Installs Oracle's Java 8.
+Installs FFmpeg from the mc3man/trusty-media PPA.

 Requirements
 ------------